-If you’re considering dietary supplements to improve your health and arthritis symptoms naturally, look for trusted brands that have been around for some time.
+If you’re considering organic dietary supplements to improve your health and arthritis symptoms, look for trusted brands from companies in business for some time.
+We'll show you how later in this article.
 In the dietary supplement market, you get what you pay for—too low in cost translate to lower quality and less results.

 Consumers are discovering that natural supplements ease pain symptoms and help people lead a more comfortable life.
-More and more people today are choosing these safer alternatives to non prescription and prescription drugs to treat arthritis and other disorders.
+More and more people today are choosing these safer alternatives to non prescription and prescription drugs to treat arthritis, gout and other disorders.

-For most people, plant-based supplements have little or no side effects.
+For most people, organic plant-based supplements have little or no side effects.